Hacaric/Minecraft-2D-Clone/README.md

 # Paper-Minecraft-Release
-Python recreation of Griffpatch's scratch project - https://scratch.mit.edu/projects/10128407/
+Python recreation of Griffpatch's scratch project - https://scratch.mit.edu/projects/10128407/ Textures and souds are copyed from his project.

 Reuiements:
  - Python 3 or higher - match-case is used